cjyuan/codewar/196-Counterfeit-Dollar.md

 ## Strategy 1 (Through simulation)
 - Test all 24 possible coin configurations against the weighting result
-- If exactly one coin configuration can satisfy the weighting result, then we have the answer.
+- The only coin configuration that can satisfy the weighting result is the solution.

 ### Algorithm
 ```